STAT545-UBC-hw-2018-19/hw01-ziqiangt/README.md

 #### Here is the directory of my homework

-- You can click to go to my homework
+- You can click to go to my homework solutions
 	+ homework01
 		* [homework01 solution](https://github.com/STAT545-UBC-students/hw01-ziqiangt/tree/master/hw01-solutions/)
 	+ homework02